 Be sure to check out the recipe card at the end of this post for more information about quantities, measurements, and specific cooking instructions.

-How to make sour cream chocolate chip muffins
+How to make chocolate chip muffins with greek yogurt

 Step 1: Start by preheating the oven to 375º and line a muffin tin with liners.
 In a large bowl, crack the eggs and pour in the cane sugar then whisk until the eggs are incorporated and the mixture becomes light and fluffy.